-In 2016, the US Drug Enforcement Administration (DEA) published an .
+In 2016, the US Drug Enforcement Administration (DEA) published an analysis of marijuana edibles.
 This review noted the testing difficulties edibles present; testing one corner of an edible brownie may not give the same potency or contaminant analysis results as another sample taken from the center of the product.

 The DEA also noted that there is no single established method for the testing of cannabis edibles – the differences in matrix between different types of edible product have proved too challenging for this thus far.